esperanca/personal_website/src/posts/weeknotes-38.md

 \
 Smoking: I am trying to stop, but not ready yet.

 > "We only understand something relative to something we already understand."
-Peter Morville, Intertwingled
+Richard Saul Wurman